 Today, you can sometimes purchase home strep tests from your local pharmacy, but they’re not always the most affordable or accessible.

 At-home strep tests aren’t always 100% accurate, but they’re generally more reliable than not.
 According to a 2016 review, they correctly identify strep throat in 86 percent of people who have it.
-Based on these results, there’s still a 14 percent chance you could have strep throat, even if your results are negative.
+Based on these results, the test would return a negative result for 14% of those who have strep throat.
 This is known as a false negative result.

 User error might come into play, too.
 If you still want to take an at-home strep test, consider asking your doctor how to correctly collect a throat swab prior to doing so.

 Most of the strep tests available for online purchase are marketed toward providers, like your doctor’s office or urgent care.
 Some are specifically marked as not intended for home use.
 Others, however, may have a higher price tag and are sold in bulk.